Codecademy/docs/content/cybersecurity/concepts/nmap/terms/nmap-scan/nmap-scan.md

 Where `target` is the IP address or domain name being scanned.
 The command by itself scans 1,000 TCP ports on the target host.

-It reports ports as in one of six states:
+Nmap divides ports into one of six states:

 - open: The port is open and actively accepting connections.
 - closed: The port is accessible, but no application is accepting connections through it.